survivejs/webpack-book/manuscript/loading/02_images.md

 };
 ```

 To attach it to the configuration, adjust as follows.
-We’ll default to *url-loader* during development and use both *url-loader* and *file-loader* in production to maintain smaller bundle sizes. *url-loader* uses *file-loader* implicitly when `limit` is set and both have to be installed for the setup to work.
+You will default to *url-loader* during development and use both *url-loader* and *file-loader* in production to maintain smaller bundle sizes. *url-loader* uses *file-loader* implicitly when `limit` is set and both have to be installed for the setup to work.

 **webpack.config.js**